QuinnXie/UAV_Optimal_Control/README.md

-# UAV_Optimal_Control
+# Trajectory optimization for UAV
-Optimal trajectory could be found for UAV
+An optimal trajectory could be created for a UAV with Julia Programming Language.
+Pictures show the simulation results qualitatively.
+Lastly, detailed data can be found in the CSV file.